tripleboba/Program-Design-and-Develop-class/README.md

 🗓: Fall 2015 term <br>
 👩‍🏫: Prof. Stani Meredith <br>
 📚: introduces basic programming concepts and fundamentals such as Input-Output processing, control structures, arrays, structured and object oriented programming in <b>C#</b>(.NET environment)
-🗃: passed assignments of the courses
+🗃: includes all passed assignments for the courses (questions and solutions in each file) <br>
 🎓: 4.0/4.0